Future-Energy-Associates/granular_certificate_registry/README.md

 To get started interfacing with the GC Registry container, follow these steps to get started, using your IDE and API messenger of choice:
 - Make sure you have the Docker daemon running, either through Docker desktop or the CLI.
+- Create a `.env` file in the root directory and populate it with the example values in the `.env.example` file provided.
+Make any configuration edits as required here.
 - On first use, from the root directory run `docker compose -f compose.override.yml up --build` to build the image and run the container cluster.
 The cluster is composed of four containers:
     - `gc_registry` - the FastAPI app and backend services for the registry
     - `eventsotre` - an open-source streaming database that sequentially records registry events immutably